 During the New Moon phase, syzygy occurs, and this results in a Spring tide.
 Spring tides, as you will soon see, are not uncommon and occur twice a lunar month.
 During Spring tides, the tidal forces due to the Sun and the Moon reinforce one another and increases the tidal range – i.e. we observe higher high tides and lower low tides.

 First Quarter & Third Quarter

-This occurs when 50% of the viewable hemisphere of the Moon is illuminated by direct Sunlight.
+This occurs when 50% of the viewable hemisphere of the Moon is illuminated by direct sunlight.
 The first quarter occurs after the new Moon while the Third Quarter occurs after the Full Moon.
-Neap tides occur during this period, which typically occur 7 days after the Spring tide associated with the full Moon or the new Moon.
+Neap tides occur during this period, which typically occurs 7 days after the Spring tide associated with the full moon or the new moon.
 During a Neap tide, the Sun and Moon are separated by 90° (when viewed from Earth).
 This results in the tidal force from the Sun partially canceling the Moon’s tidal force.
 A Neap tide results in lower than usual high tide but a higher than usual low tide.
 It is less extreme than Spring tides.

 A Full Moon occurs when the Earth is directly aligned between the Sun and the Moon and is completely illuminated as seen from Earth.
 (In actuality, only the hemisphere of the Moon that faces the Earth is illuminated.)
 This phenomenon also occurs every 29.5 days.
 During a Full Moon, similar to a New Moon, a Spring Tide also occurs.